uviclibraries/html-css/act-2.md

 `<a href="index.html">your link text here</a>`

 We only need to link to another location within the same directory, so notice that we do not need to add the full URL, as in the `https://www` part.
-We only add the file name.
+We only add the file name between the quotation marks.

 In my example, I want my readers to know that I have another webpage on my website that they can read: